|9.30-9.45||Chairman’s Opening Remarks

 Chief Inspector Pete Dalton, Joint Operations Unit – Protection Group, Hampshire Constabulary and Thames Valley Police

 When the rest of the project is coordinated via BIM, the pedestrian flow or evacuation models should be coordinated as well.
-In this talk Peter Debney of Oasys will explore how you can use MassMotion on BIM projects to ensure maximum accuracy for a minimum of work.
+In this talk Peter Debney of Oasys will share a case study on simulating rush hour at a major London train station using BIM methodologies.

 Professor Peter Debney, Application Specialist – Structural/MassMotion, Oasys Ltd